VD44/RNN-Components/README.md

 Multiplicative LSTM cell with L2 regularization as described in [L2 Regularization for Learning Kernels](https://arxiv.org/pdf/1205.2653.pdf).

 ### GRU Cell
 GRU cell as described in [Learning Phrase Representations using RNN Encoder–Decoder for Statistical Machine Translation](https://arxiv.org/pdf/1406.1078.pdf).
+GRU cells have shown similar performance to the more popular LSTM cells despite having less trainable parameters.

 ## RNN Presets
 Several preset RNNs to use in your code or as a reference.